Apple TV 4K

 The 2020 TV still comes in 32GB and 64GB versions.
 The design and operating system are the same.

 New Siri Remote

 The new Siri Remote is the star of the show.
-If a user does not like the old remote, they can purchase the remote for their older devices for $59 — including the 2017 Apple TV 4K.
+If users do not like the old remote, they can purchase the new remote for their older devices for $59 — including the 2017 Apple TV 4K.

 The remote is thicker, and in its reasoning why it didn't include "Find My" support for the remote, Apple says that makes it harder to lose.
 It has a mute button, and it renames the confusing "Menu" button to a back arrow.

-The 2021 Siri Remote has a touchpad that serves as both a directional clickpad and a touch surface.
+The 2021 Siri Remote has a touchpad that is both a directional clickpad and a touch surface.
 Those who preferred swiping on the original Siri remote can still use the surface as the old remote used the touch surface.

 The remote does require a brief adjustment period to the iPod-like scrub wheel.
 Users can slide a finger around the edge of the wheel to fast forward and rewind, versus the prior method of sliding a finger left to right on the touchpad.

 Once the user figures out to hold their finger on the wheel for a half-step before the scrub UI element shows up on the screen, the action becomes second nature.
 As with all new hardware, you'll need to learn a new trick, but it's intuitive and straightforward in the typical Apple style.